 At the building block level, RADIUS is made up of three pieces.
 The supplicant lives at the client device, and is usually thought of as the “wireless configuration” when we’re talking RADIUS and Wi-Fi.
 The second important part is the authenticator, which is a function of either the wireless access point or the controller, depending on the WLAN system architecture.
 The final piece is the authentication server, or the RADIUS server.
 Combine these in the right configuration, and users are either let on or denied access to the WLAN depending on credential validity, and encryption keys are set up for every session (if not every packet, depending on specifics of Implementation).

 I’ve seen countless organizations agonize about how to roll out an 802.1x-secured wireless environment using RADIUS as the cornerstone of enterprise wireless security.
 Usual pain points?
 What specific RADIUS server to use and which EAP, or Extensible Authentication Protocol, type (drives complexity, client settings and overall security level) to go with.
 If you’re new to this part of the wireless game, you’ll need to do some introspection to reach the conclusion that works for you.
-Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio